 How Out-Of-State Moves Impact Custody

 What do you do about custody and visitation when one divorced parent wants to relocate to another state?
-If the move involves a large distance, it can create major disruptions in the child’s life and the ability to spend time with the other parent.
+If the move involves a long distance, it can create major disruptions in the child’s life and the ability to spend time with the other parent.
+However, these issues can exist even if the move is within the state of Illinois — if the distances involved are long enough.
+Any move that disrupts an existing family schedule can lead to conflict and negatively affect the children involved.
+However, when you plan carefully and take the needs of your child and the other parent into consideration, it’s possible to complete a long-distance move that works for everyone.

-What Are The New Restrictions?
+What Are the New Restrictions?

 Court approval is not necessary for moves that are:

-• less than 25 miles from the child’s current primary residence in Cook, DuPage, Kane, Lake, McHenry, or Will Counties; 750 ILCS 5/600(g)(1)
+- Less than 25 miles from the child’s current primary residence in Cook, DuPage, Kane, Lake, McHenry, or Will Counties

-• less than 50 miles from the child’s current primary residence in any other county; 750 ILCS 5/600(g)(2)
+- Less than 50 miles from the child’s current primary residence in any other county

 Even if parents who are moving do not need permission, they should always keep the non-residential parent notified of where the children are residing.
 And if they are moving beyond the allowable distances, they must get permission to do so.